davidsoergel/conja/README.md

 ```

 As with any concurrent computation, the individual tasks should ideally have no side effects; if you follow this functional style then you don't ever need to think about thread synchronization, because the `Parallel` construct deals with it for you.
 If you do want to change some external state from within each task, just make sure that the updates are thread-safe (e.g. if you're adding items to a `Set` use a `ConcurrentSkipListSet` rather than a regular `HashSet`).
-It's OK to reference variables from the surrounding scope, but they must of course be `final`
+It's OK to reference variables from the surrounding scope, but they must of course be `final`.

 ### Mapping through a function